Bandwidth/ap-docs/bxml/verbs/dtmf.md

 ## Example: Send digits with a 2.5 second delay

-This shows how to use Bandwidth XML to pause 2.5 seconds between sending the 1 and 234 button presses
+This shows how to use Bandwidth XML to pause 2.5 seconds between sending the 1 and 234 button presses.

 ```XML
 <?xml version="1.0" encoding="UTF-8"?>